 accessibility, aria, hiding

-Long Alt (aar)74
+Long Alt (aar)77

 accessibility, images, alt-text, support, browsers

-ARIA “role=application” and Mobile Screen Readers (cer)73
+ARIA “role=application” and Mobile Screen Readers (cer)76

 accessibility, aria, mobile

-accessibility, browsers, support
+drag-and-drop, accessibility, browsers, support

 accessibility